stanbrub/bencher/README.md

 # Bencher #

-Bencher is a tool, written in Java, to generate data files and run benchmarks on the Deephaven platofrm.
+Bencher is a command line tool, written in Java, to generate data files and run benchmarks on the Deephaven platform.

 The tool consumes JSON files that define **benchmark jobs**.
 The **benchmark definition file** contains an array of JSON objects that reference generation files and steps files.